jagtalon/chatmail/www/src/index.md

 ![A group of fish swimming together in seaweed](fish.jpg)

-# Chika, a service designed for [Delta Chat](https://delta.chat) users
+# Chika, a free server designed for [Delta Chat](https://delta.chat) users

+_Chika means gossip in Tagalog._

 Welcome to [instant, interoperable, and privacy-centric chat](https://delta.chat/chatmail) run by [Aangat Lahat](https://aangat.lahat.computer) / [Durian Distro](https://durian-distro.org/).

-[Delta Chat](https://delta.chat) is a decentralized messenger that allows people to chat with each other even if they're on different servers.
+[Delta Chat](https://delta.chat) is a secure decentralized messenger that allows people to chat with each other even if they're on different servers.
 This is just one of [many](https://delta.chat/chatmail), and it has the following features:

 - No phone numbers, email addresses, real names, etc. are needed for an account.
 - {{ config.max_mailbox_size }} of storage space for users.
-- Server keeps messages for {{ config.delete_mails_after }} days.
+- Server keeps messages for at most {{ config.delete_mails_after }} days.
-    - (Don't worry this only affects you if you don't open the app in this time.)
+    - (Don't worry this only affects you if you're offline for this long.)
-- It prohibits sending out unencrypted messages.
+- People aren't allowed to send unencrypted messages.
 - It does not store IP addresses.
 - Inactive accounts are deleted after 2 years.

-Feel free to use [Tor Browser](https://torproject.org), [Orbot](https://orbot.app/), or a trusted VPN when you're using this service as well for increased privacy.
+Feel free to use [Orbot](https://orbot.app/) or a trusted VPN when you're using this service as well for increased privacy.

-## Fascists fuck off
+## Nazis fuck off

-The services under Aangat Lahat is a form of digital mutual aid that provides free, private, and secure online communications to people.
-It's centered around caring for one another and giving people autonomy over their lives.
+This service is built around the concept of care and mutual aid.
+Since data extraction and surveillance is everywhere in our digital world, I wanted to share a server that gives free, private, and secure communications to people.
+We need to take care and help each other, now more than ever.

-So if you're using this service to practice the opposite, you will be blocked.
-Promoting fascism, nazism, militarism, copaganda, zionism, state nationalism, antisemitism, or contributing to the discrimination, harassment or harm against any individual or group through forms of discrimination based on gender, race, religion or sexual orientation, along with issuing statements which are racist, xenophobic, ableist or discriminatory in any other form is not allowed.
+So if you're using this service to practice the opposite like promoting fascism, nazism, militarism, copaganda, zionism, state nationalism, antisemitism, or contributing to the discrimination, harassment or harm against any individual or group through forms of discrimination based on gender, race, religion or sexual orientation, along with issuing statements which are racist, xenophobic, ableist or discriminatory in any other form, you will be blocked.
+Also, don't use this service to promote your businesses.

 If you have the following or similar kinds of ideologies or affiliations, you are not welcome here: